Mfume to Address Bar at June 19 Quarterly Meeting

 A lifelong champion of individual rights, Judge Higginbotham had a legal career that spanned nearly half a century.
 Since Marian Wright Edelman, founder and president of the Children's Defense Fund, delivered the first Higginbotham lecture in 1999, notables such as Juan Williams, Charles J. Ogletree, Chaka Fattah and Cornel West have spoken at the annual lecture.
-Tickets to the luncheon are $50 for Association members and $55 for non-members.
-Click here to purchase tickets online.
+Tickets to the luncheon are $50 for Association members and $55 for non-members and are available for purchase at the door.
 New members of the Association's 50-, 60-, 65- and 70-Year Clubs will also be honored, with attorney Paul N. Minkoff speaking on their behalf.

 After serving five terms in Congress, Mfume resigned in 1996 to take over as the leader of the NAACP, a post he held for nine years.
 He is credited with restoring respect to the Association as well as instituting management and financial structures that led to an increase in endowment funds as well as a budget surplus.
 In March 2005, Mfume announced his candidacy for the Senate seat currently held by Paul Sarbanes, who will retire this year after serving in the Senate since 1977.
 Mfume, a member of the Democratic Party, seeks to become the first African American to represent Maryland in the Senate.

-Sixty-two law firms have pledged more than $1.1 million in support of Chancellor Alan M. Feldman's Raising the Bar Campaign to support legal services.
-The latest law firms to join the effort are The Weinstein Firm, Lindy & Associates, P.C. and Haines & Associates.
+With the addition of Naulty, Scaricamazza, and McDevitt, LLC, 85 firms have now joined the growing list of law firms that have pledged more than $1.35 million in support of Chancellor Alan M. Feldman's Raising the Bar Campaign to support legal services.

-The 62 law firms, representing more than 3,500 attorneys, have pledged $1,146,120.
-Campaign organizers remain confident that many more firms will agree to participate in the weeks and months ahead, according to Feldman.
+The 85 law firms, representing more than 4,200 attorneys, have pledged $1,359,120.
 The Raising the Bar Campaign is a joint effort by the Philadelphia Bar Association and the Philadelphia Bar Foundation to increase funding for Philadelphia public interest law centers.